Christian Pinzón: Professional

 On January 21, 2021, Pinzón was selected 47th overall in the 2021 MLS SuperDraft by Chicago Fire.
 However, he wasn't signed by the team.
 Soon after, he earned a trial with Guadalajara, and signed with their Liga de Expansión MX reserve team Tapatío in June 2021.

 On July 6, 2022, Pinzón returned to the United States, signing with USL Championship side Rio Grande Valley FC.

+On February 13, 2024, Pinzón signed with USL Championship side Las Vegas Lights ahead of their 2024 season.